IPv6 address cannot be blank for CR providing IPv4 plus domain with forward DNS

 There are no ipv6 subnets configured and retrying with the blank address results in the same error.

-#1 Updated by Dominic Cleal about 1 year ago
+#1 Updated by Dominic Cleal almost 6 years ago

 What is the value of